donn/Phi/Readme.md

 One that is unsurprising to newcomers yet one that is close enough to Verilog to not be as shocking to veteran engineers as languages such as MyHDL and Scala.

-# Dependencies and dependency guidelines
+# Dependencies
 Building Phi requires:

 * Git
 * A POSIX-compliant system
 * A C++17 compiler that supports **standard** C++17
-    * No GCC or Clang specific extensions can be used.
+    * No GCC or Clang specific extensions are used.
+Any used by accident are a bug we are interested in fixing.
 * GNU Flex
 * GNU Bison
 * Make

-* Ruby
-    * (For helper scripts)
+Some helper scripts are written in Ruby.

 ## Usage
-### General: After Cloning
+### All: After Cloning
 Run `git submodule update --init --recursive`.

-We use open source libraries for various functions, and they're all submoduled.
+We use open source libraries for various functions, and they're all imported using git submodule.

 ### macOS
 Install Xcode from the App Store.